 The risk of cancer varies according to where people live, although the reasons for the geographic differences are often complex and poorly understood.
 This geographic variation in cancer risk is probably multifactorial: a combination of genetics, diet, and environment.

-Drugs and medical treatments
+Medications and medical treatments